 4 - File storage

-Files uploaded to DekkoSecure are signed and encrypted using the uploader's private key (AES-256).
-An additional encryption layer is also added using a unique key that is generated at the time of upload (ECC-384).
+Files uploaded to DekkoSecure are signed and encrypted using the uploader's private key.
+An additional encryption layer is also added using a unique key that is generated at the time of upload (AES-256).
 TLS1.3 secures all traffic on top of file encryption.

 Files are stored with zero knowledge, meaning there is no way DekkoSecure can access the user's files.
 This is made possible be the fact that we do not have access to the private key(s) which are used to encrypt them.
 Even if we walked in to our cloud data centre and took a hard drive out, we still couldn't read a user's files!